An Update on Alzheimer’s Disease

 3. Learn more about the 10 early signs of Alzheimer’s and see if you notice any of these signs in a person.

-5. Determine if it’s best to discuss your concerns with the person one on one or you may need to include a trusted friend or family member.
+5. Determine if it’s best to discuss your concerns with the person one-on-one, or you may need to include a trusted friend or family member.

 6. Set the best time and place to have the conversation.